TobyKLight/VL.RogueSharp/README.md

 It is not a full set of tools to make a game.
 For example RogueSharp provides the pathfinding but the user would have to create their own movement system using the provided path.

 -----------------------
-//APPLICATION
+# WHAT DOES IT DO?
-RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transaprent.
+RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transparent.
 For example pathfinding and field of view.
 Also includes a dice rolling function.